 Our EYFS environment comprises a bright, open Nursery, two Reception classrooms with a shared conservatory area to supplement the indoor space, and two recently refurbished and highly stimulating outdoor areas.
 Purposefully planned, playful activities and first hand experiences are the key to learning, laying the foundations for the Early Years Foundation Stage Curriculum.
 We provide an appropriate balance of adult-led and child-initiated activities, depending on the children’s age and stage of development and we endeavour to prepare them for the National Curriculum which starts in Year 1.

 We believe that the language development of our pupils is fundamental to their success in all aspects of school life.

 We follow the 'Read, Write, Inc.' programme which teaches reading and writing with a phonics focus.
-The children also develop their literacy skills through daily English lessons and spelling lessons.
+Planning for English derives from the Early Years Framework (for Nursery and Reception) and the National Curriculum which was implemented in September 2014.
+The children develop their literacy skills through daily English lessons and spelling lessons.
 Spellings are sent home for children to learn and are tested each week.